cengiz-pz/godot-android-admob-plugin/README.md

   ...
 ```

+then reimport the `res://addons/[?]Plugin/icon.png` file from Godot Editor's context menu.

 ### ADB logcat
 `adb logcat` is one of the best tools for troubleshooting unexpected behavior
 - use `$> adb logcat | grep 'godot'` on Linux